 In a lovely letter to Cassandra, written 26th and 27th May, 1801, Jane tells her sister that she had been "to the very top of Kingsdown and had a very pleasant drive," before adding that "One pleasure succeeds another rapidly."

 On returning from her day out, she found two letters waiting for her, one from Cassandra and one from her brother Charles, who was serving with great distinction in the Royal Navy.
 Charles Austen had received a reward for his role in capturing an enemy privateer, and Jane's response to Cassandra was appropriately wry:

 He has received £30 for his share of the privateer and expects £10 more - but of what avail is it to take prizes if he lays out the produce in presents to his Sisters.
 He has been buying Gold chains and Topaze Crosses for us; - he must be well scolded.

 Charles duly sent both Cassandra and Jane topaz crosses: the originals are shown below, and Jane's is the one on the left:

-Now on sale – Buy the Jane Austen Topaz Cross
+Now available - Buy the Jane Austen Topaz Cross